Diogo-Ferreira/opentheater/README.md

-# opentheater - An INFINIT8 Project
+# Opentheater - An INFINIT8 Project
 A web theater powered by webtorrent and node.js